-- The Taliban's violent repression of the victims' fundamental rights was committed on 118. the grounds of gender.
-412 The Taliban sought to impose their highly gendered ideology on the entirety of Afghan society-first, through the conflict against the Islamic Republic of Afghanistan and its elected government, and then through the establishment of the self-declared Islamic Emirate of Afghanistan, once the Republic was overthrown.
-413 - 119.
-While the victims were mistreated in a variety of ways, the basis of discrimination against them was the same.
+The Taliban's violent repression of the victims' fundamental rights was committed on 118. the grounds of gender.411 The Taliban sought to impose their highly gendered ideology on the entirety of Afghan society-first, through the conflict against the Islamic Republic of Afghanistan and its elected government, and then through the establishment of the self-declared Islamic Emirate of Afghanistan, once the Republic was overthrown.412

+While the victims were mistreated in a variety of ways, the basis of discrimination 119. against them was the same.
 All the persecutory conduct attributed to the Taliban in this Application was informed by the Taliban's view of gender.
 How that view shaped Taliban members' conduct for each victim depended on the intersection of: (a) the Taliban's view of that victim's gender; and (b) the personal conduct of that victim, either conforming or not conforming with the Taliban's interpretation of gender, and in what manner and degree.
-The fact that Taliban members made numerous and express misogynistic statements, 414 while barely acknowledging even the possibility of non-binary conceptions of gender (or any sexuality other than heterosexuality), does not mean that its discrimination affected only the gender identities and expressions that it recognised (such as heterosexual cisgender girls and women), and not those it did not recognise (such as LGBTQI+ persons).
-To the contrary, the variety of persons victimised merely reflects different dimensions of the Taliban's gender discrimination. - Taliban ideology rigidly prescribes the appearance and behaviour of males and females 120. within Afghan society.
-415 The prohibitions and rules applied by them during the First Emirate are strikingly similar to those applied since 15 August 2021.
-416 During the intervening armed conflict, Taliban members and supporters sought to limit the rights and freedoms of women and girls which had been restored under the Republic, in particular by directing threats and attacks against girls' education, and women's participation in public life.
-417 After the takeover in August 2021, the Taliban followed the same pattern by reintroducing similar discriminatory gender-based prohibitions and rules to those enforced during the First Emirate.
-418
+The fact that Taliban members made numerous and express misogynistic statements,413 while barely acknowledging even the possibility of non-binary conceptions of gender (or any sexuality other than heterosexuality), does not mean that its discrimination affected only the gender identities and expressions that it recognised (such as heterosexual cisgender girls and women), and not those it did not recognise (such as LGBTQI+ persons).
+To the contrary, the variety of persons victimised merely reflects different dimensions of the Taliban's gender discrimination.

+- 405 [REDACTED].

+- 406 [REDACTED].

+- 407 [REDACTED].

-406 [REDACTED].
-407 [REDACTED].
-408 [REDACTED].
+- 408 [REDACTED].
 409 [REDACTED].

+- 410 [REDACTED].

-410 [REDACTED].
-411 [REDACTED].
-412 Elements of Crimes, article 7(1)(h), Element 3.
+411 Elements of Crimes, article 7(1)(h), Element 3.